Master of Arts in Interdisciplinary StudiesMajor: IS

 - The proposed curriculum must be submitted on the appropriate form, with approval signatures of at least three graduate faculty members.

-- Requests for approval of substitutions or alternate courses must be submitted in writing to the Assistant Dean for Interdisciplinary Studies in the Graduate School.
+- Requests for approval of substitutions or alternate courses must be submitted in writing to the Assistant Dean for Interdisciplinary Studies in the School of Interdisciplinary and Graduate Studies.

 An individual interested in exploring advanced studies in a field that transcends established academic/institutional boundaries may design a program of study in consultation with faculty and the Assistant Dean for Interdisciplinary Studies.
 A program for this degree must involve at least two academic departments/units and it must cross traditional disciplinary organizational structures and programmatic lines of study.
 An individual interested in this program will need to develop a general proposal that can be reviewed by faculty who, in turn, must agree that they will participate in the program if approved.
 Before agreeing to participate in the supervision of an interdisciplinary M.A. student, faculty must obtain the consent of their departmental chair or dean.

 During the initial semester, the specific curricular requirements of the program must be worked out with a supervisory committee consisting of a chair and at least two additional faculty members representing at least two different departments or programs.
-Before the end of the first semester, the proposed program of study should be submitted to the Graduate School for review.
-Students will be admitted to the Graduate School on a conditional basis, allowing them to take courses as a non-degree student, until the proposed program of study receives full approval.
-Students will be fully admitted to the Graduate School after the interdisciplinary program proposal is approved.
+Before the end of the first semester, the proposed program of study should be submitted to the School of Interdisciplinary and Graduate Studies for review.
+Students will be admitted to the School of Interdisciplinary and Graduate Studies on a conditional basis, allowing them to take courses as a non-degree student, until the proposed program of study receives full approval.
+Students will be fully admitted to the School of Interdisciplinary and Graduate Studies after the interdisciplinary program proposal is approved.

 Faculty may propose interdisciplinary tracks of study that will form the basis for suitable areas of concentration to train students.
 The track must meet the criteria outlined above in terms of minimum credit hours and the distribution of coursework across disciplinary lines.
 Proposed areas of concentration and interdisciplinary tracks of study will be subject to approval by the following academic bodies: 1) Unit Curriculum and Budget Committees; 2) Graduate Council; 3) Faculty Senate; 4) Provost.
 The development of an interdisciplinary track is the responsibility of the faculty, but the Assistant Dean for Interdisciplinary Studies will provide assistance and guidance.
 Participating faculty must have the consent of their departmental chair or dean to participate in an Interdisciplinary Track.